betrybe/flipt-js/README.md

 - 📦 Packages published in ESM, CommonJS and UMD.
 - ⚡️ Lightweight, tree-shakeable and free from packages with side-effects.
-- 🔋 Included batteries, not being necessary to install libraries (only in `@betrybe/flipt-react`)
+- 🔋 Batteries included, no additional libraries are required (only `@betrybe/flipt-react`)

 | Package | Description |